 The Grievance Committee shall consider individual grievances brought before the committee by members of the faculty.
 The committee shall examine alleged grievances, and when, in the judgment of the committee, a grievance is determined to exist, it shall attempt to resolve the matter through mediation or other appropriate action.
 This committee shall be comprised of five tenured faculty, one elected from each faculty organization of the Palmetto College Campuses.
 Individual USC faculty members have the right to grieve any administrative decisions affecting their employment.
-Grievance procedures are detailed in Appendix IV.
+Grievance procedures are detailed on page 66.
+An elected Grievance Committee will hear all tenure and promotion related grievances for candidates whose files were reviewed by the Palmetto College Tenure and Promotion committee elected at the same time.
+As such, members of the Grievance Committee may have work that extends beyond the usual one-year term.